Saturday, February 28, 2009

 Fried Chicken Seasoning Blend

-This seasoning blend is my take on the KFC copycat seasonings that can go with any good Southern Fried Chicken.
-Add a buttermilk marinade to make it Southern Buttermilk Fried Chicken, if ya like.
+Add a salt brine for a few hours or use a brief dip in a buttermilk marinade to make it Southern Buttermilk Fried Chicken, if ya like.
 Simply add buttermilk to a large bowl and sprinkle it with hot sauce - enough to just give it color, or as much as you want!
-Add the chicken (brined or not) to the buttermilk, let marinade in the fridge a couple of hours to overnight.
+Add the chicken (brined or not) to the buttermilk, let marinade in the fridge a few more hours to overnight.
 When you're ready to fry, remove the chicken, shake off the excess buttermilk, and dredge it in a mixture of seasoned flour and fry.

 Saturday, February 21, 2009